NRC-Lund/spikebit/README.md

-# SpikeBit compression
+# SpikeBit
 SpikeBit is an architecture and data format for integrating multiple massive parallel recordings of spiketrains using high-speed Ethernet.
 For more information, see article published in [TBD]

 ## Install
-1. See dependencies below
+1. Hdf5 needs to be installed with support for parallel writing and reading, using mpi, which also need to be installed.
+It is also recommended to install pip package manager for python3.
+Options:
+   1. Compile from source, see [parallel hdf5 documentation](https://support.hdfgroup.org/HDF5/PHDF5/)
+   2. Install package using apt: `$sudo openmpi-bin openmpi-doc libopenmpi-dev libhdf5-openmpi-dev python3-pip`
+2. Clone using git: `$ git clone
-2. Run: `$ python3 setup.py build_ext`
+3. Run: `$ python3 setup.py build_ext`
-3. Run: `$ python3 setup.py install` (will download missing python packages if pip is installed)
+4. Run: `$ python3 setup.py install` (will download missing python packages if pip is installed)

 ## Usage
 For server, run: `$ spikebit-server`